evan-walter/previous-portfolio/README.md

 To view the live version of this project, visit [evanwalter.dev](https://evanwalter.dev).

-To view the "final," build source code for this project, visit [github.com/Evan-Walter/portfolio](https://github.com/Evan-Walter/portfolio).
+To view the "final," deployment source code for this project, visit [github.com/Evan-Walter/portfolio-deploy](https://github.com/Evan-Walter/portfolio-deploy).

+To view the "raw," development source code for this project, visit [github.com/Evan-Walter/portfolio-dev](https://github.com/Evan-Walter/portfolio-dev).

 For more information on this project, see the links below.